The independent living lifestyle can feel unsettling if one is new to it. On the other hand, it can be an exciting new life phase.

 I know what you are thinking, “This is all well and good, but I’m going to feel isolated after a while.”
 Take control.
 Consider how much social time you want in your life, then find an activity that fits your independent lifestyle.

 Join a social group.
 There’s a group for everybody and with today’s social media it’s easy to find any type of group you can imagine.
-Writer’s groups, book clubs, craft groups and dining-out groups are some of the most popular ones out there.
+Writer’s groups, book clubs, craft groups and exercise groups are some of the most popular ones out there.

 If there isn’t a group in your town, you may find one that meets online.
 The key is to interact with others who share your interests.
 You could even start your own group.
 Make some suggestions right here on Sixty and Me, then move them to a Facebook page or other social platform.